boazsegev/iodine/README.md

 Iodine supports an internal static file service that bypasses the Ruby layer  and serves static files directly from "C-land".

-This means that Iodine won't lock Ruby's GVL when sending static files.
+This means that iodine won't lock Ruby's GVL when sending static files.
 The files will be sent directly, allowing for true native concurrency.

 Since the Ruby layer is unaware of these requests, logging can be performed by turning iodine's logger on.